rishabhbajpai2000/Analysis_Chat_Data/README.md

 # What were the Ideas?
 ## 1. How the frequency of messages vary over the day?
-it was mainly used to check which is the emptiest hour of the group.

 ![image](https://user-images.githubusercontent.com/64163517/140058907-191c1848-1918-48ae-a032-dc7ee0dfa081.png)

-random test
+This can be used by someone if he/she wants to promote something in a group, then he can go on the busiest hour to get the most attention of the viewers.

+## 2. Who sends the most number of messages in the group?

 # More ideas to implement
 - [ ] who is the most emoji person in the group